pkp/pkp-docs/admin-guide/en/email.md

 If the user can find no record whatsoever of the email being filtered as spam or junk, you may be encountering a **Sender Policy Framework** \(SPF\) validation problem with their server.
 You can confirm this by viewing your server's mail log to see if there are any reported receipt blockages/returns with SPF validation errors as the result.

-### **Explanation of the problem, and the solution**
+### **Explanation of the problem and the solution**

 As of version 2.4.6, OJS included a change to the way emails are sent out.
 Previously, all emails were sent using the OJS user's email address in the "FROM" field.
-This unfortunately led to some issues with the journal's outgoing emails being flagged as "spoofed" by some email servers, since the email addresses in question \(eg. james@myinstitution.org"\) didn't match the domain name of the server sending the email \(eg. "myjournal.com"\). \(Technically, the emails were failing Sender Policy Framework \(SPF\) validation.\) Being flagged in this way is more serious than being considered spam: in many cases, the receiving email server won't even assign the email to a spam/junk queue, instead simply choosing to discard it.
+This unfortunately led to some issues with the journal's outgoing emails being flagged as "spoofed" by some email servers because the email addresses in question \(eg. james@myinstitution.org"\) didn't match the domain name of the server sending the email \(eg. "myjournal.com"\). \(Technically, the emails were failing Sender Policy Framework \(SPF\) validation.\) Being flagged in this way is more serious than being considered spam: in many cases, the receiving email server won't even assign the email to a spam/junk queue, instead simply choosing to discard it.

 #### **Solution 1 \(OMP, OJS\):**